Alpha-VLLM/Lumina-T2X/README.md

 ## Introduction

-We introduce the $\textbf{Lumina-T2X}$ family, a series of text-conditioned Diffusion Transformers (DiT) designed to convert noise into images, videos, multi-view images of 3D objects and generate speech based on textual instructions.
+We introduce the $\textbf{Lumina-T2X}$ family, a series of text-conditioned Diffusion Transformers (DiT) designed to convert noise into images, videos, and multi-view images of 3D objects and generate speech based on textual instructions.
 At the core of Lumina-T2X lies the Flow-based Large Diffusion Transformer (Flag-DiT), which supports **scaling up to 7 billion parameters** and **extending sequence lengths up to 128,000**.
 Inspired by Sora, Lumina-T2X integrates images, videos, multi-views of 3D objects, and speech spectrograms within a spatial-temporal latent token space.

 $\textbf{Lumina-T2X}$ allows for the generation of outputs in **any resolution, aspect ratio, and duration**, facilitated by learnable `newline` and `newframe` tokens.